fmaussion/fmaussion.github.io/index.md

 I am an associate professor at the [Bristol Glaciology Centre](http://www.bristol.ac.uk/geography/research/bgc), [School of Geographical Sciences](http://www.bristol.ac.uk/geography), University of Bristol.
-Before 2023, I was employed at the [Department of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at), University of Innsbruck
+Before July 2023, I was employed at the [Department of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at), University of Innsbruck

 I&#160;specialize in the study of our **climate system**, in particular